 Field stops include such geologically renowned places as Mt.
 St. Helens, Mt.
 Hood, the Columbia River Gorge, Crater Lake and its world-class clear blue water, and the sandy, gravelly, and rocky shores of the Pacific coast.
 This trip adds igneous rocks, geologic hazards, and active tectonic processes to the students’ growing geologic knowledge and prepares them for the final Academy trip to experience the complex geology of ancient rocks within the Texas Hill Country.

 The 12th grade Summer Academy completes the GeoFORCE adventure.
 Students have learned about the basic principles of geology and are ready to apply them in a more complex environment.

 The final trip brings the students back to Texas, where they study the rocks of the Texas Hill Country and experience what research scientists do in the lab.
 The Texas Hill Country bears witness to the story of a dynamic and constantly changing Earth and reveals the existence of ancient mountains, inland seas, earthquakes, uplift, and the power of water to dissolve rocks.
 All of the geologic concepts studied over their previous three summers culminate with the 12th grade Summer Academy, completing a geologic education that has taken the students across the country to spectacular sites, through increasingly more complex geology.

-The students will visit several points of geologic interest such as Longhorn Caverns, Pedernales Falls State Park, Enchanted Rock, and Inks Lake State Park.
-Additionally the students will visit with faculty and research scientists at the Jackson School of Geosciences and learn about the cutting-edge research currently being done.
+The students will visit several points of geologic interest such as Longhorn Caverns, Pedernales Falls, Enchanted Rock, and Inks Lake.
+Additionally the students will complete a capstone group research project that encourages them to connect the knowledge they’ve learned throughout their summers with the GeoFORCE program.